balderdashy/waterline/README.md

 fetch                                 | false           | For adapters: When performing `.update()` or `.create()`, set this to `true` to tell the database adapter to send back all records that were updated/destroyed.
 Otherwise, the second argument to the `.exec()` callback is `undefined`.
 Warning: Enabling this key may cause performance issues for update/destroy queries that affect large numbers of records. skipAllLifecycleCallbacks             | false           | Set to `true` to prevent lifecycle callbacks from running in the query. skipRecordVerification                | false           | Set to `true` to skip Waterline's post-query verification pass of any records returned from the adapter(s).
-Useful for tools like sails-hook-orm's automigrations.  **Warning: Enabling this flag causes Waterline to ignore `customToJSON`!**
+Useful for tools like sails-hook-orm's automigrations.  **Warning: Enabling this flag causes Waterline to ignore `customToJSON`!** skipExpandingDefaultSelectClause      | false           | Set to `true` to force Waterline to skip expanding the `select` clause in criteria when it forges stage 3 queries (i.e. the queries that get passed in to adapter methods).
+Normally, if a model declares `schema: true`, then the S3Q `select` clause is expanded to an array of column names, even if the S2Q had factory default `select`/`omit` clauses (which is also what it would have if no explicit `select` or `omit` clauses were included in the original S1Q.)
+Useful for tools like sails-hook-orm's automigrations, where you want temporary access to properties that aren\'t necessarily in the current set of attribute definitions.  **Warning: Do not use this flag in your web application backend-- or at least [ask for help](https://sailsjs.com/support) first.**

 #### Related model settings